The anti-concentration phenomenon with respect to random permutations: Abstract

 The paper contains several new results, addressing both discrete and continuous anti-concentration phenomena.
 On the discrete side, we establish a near-optimal structural characterization of the vectors $\BMw$ and $\BMv$ under the assumption that the concentration probability \( \sup_x \P(S_{\pi}=x) \) is polynomially large.
-As applications, we derive and strengthen a number of previous results.
-In particular, we show that if both $\BMw$ and $\BMv$ have distinct entries, then \( \sup_x \P(S_{\pi}=x) \le n^{-5/2+o(1)}. \) This bound serves as a permutation-space analogue of the classical Erd\H{o}s--Moser bound in the product-space setting and answers a question posed by Alon--Pohoata--Zhu~\cite{APZ}.
+This is an ``inverse theorem" and can be seen as an analog of earlier results by Tao--Vu and Nguyen--Vu in the product space setting.
+In fact, our technique allows to obtain an intervese theorem for random subsums of entries of a matrix, which contains the result concerning random permutation as the special case where the matrix has rank one.